When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 Step 5: Carefully open the blender and pour out the contents

 Your blend is now complete.
 Pour the solution into a jug that has been set aside.
-Your content is now ready to be consumed at this point.
+Your content is now ready to be consumed.

-You’ve completed the blending task and are now ready to go on to the next one.
+You’ve completed the blending task and are ready for the next one.

 Step 6: Blender should be clean

 After you’ve completed the procedure, you’ll need to clean it thoroughly.
 Make sure you’re scratching lightly.
-Wash the blades thoroughly because they tend to retain the contents of the blender.
+Wash the blades thoroughly because they tend to retain the blender’s contents.

-Washing the blades should be done with caution because it may result in cuts.
-Before detaching it from the power source, do not wash it.
+Washing the blades should be done cautiously because they may result in cuts.
+Please do not wash them before detaching them from the power source.

 Remove the base of your blender and wash the two pieces separately and thoroughly.
 Do not immerse the base in water.

-Wipe any dirt from the towel using a towel.
-Using a towel and soap, wash the top part with warm water.
+Wipe any dirt from the towel with a towel.
+Then, using a towel and soap, wash the top part with warm water.

-Before storing the blender, make sure it is completely dry.
-To drain all of the water, turn it upside down.
+Before storing the blender, make sure it is scorched.
+Turn it upside down to drain all of the water.

 Step 7: Replace the blades in your blender

-Do not keep your blender hanging around until it is clean and dried.
-You’ll need to store it somewhere safe, clean, and dry place.
+Do not leave your blender hanging around until it is clean and dried.
+You’ll need to store it somewhere safe, clean, and dry.
 It may break if it hits a hard surface.

-Place it somewhere where kids will not be able to take it and play with it.
+Place it somewhere where kids cannot take it and play with it.
 Allowing your children to blend should only be done under your supervision.

 Know the Differences